-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 }

-By implementing this function, we’ve now completed the authorization/authentication portion of the tutorial!
-Our application will authorize any incoming users, redirecting them to Auth0 and verifying their access tokens before they’re allowed to see our Workers Site content.
-To configure your deployment and publish the application, you can skip to the “Publish” section, but in the next few portions of the tutorial, we’ll focus on some of the more interesting aspects of this project: using user information in our application, via “edge state hydration”, logging out our users, and some improvements and customizations that can be done to this application to make it ready for production usage.
+By implementing this function, you have now completed the authorization/authentication portion of the tutorial.
+Your application will authorize any incoming users, redirecting them to Auth0 and verifying their access tokens before they are allowed to see your Workers Site content.

+To configure your deployment and publish the application, you can go to the Publish section , but in the next few portions of the tutorial you will focus on some of the more interesting aspects of this project; for example, accessing user information within your application, edge state hydration, logging out users, and making the application more production-ready with some improvements and customizations.

 Improvements and customizations

 This tutorial introduces concepts for implementing authentication in Workers using Auth0.
 There are several potential customizations and improvements to this codebase that are out-of-scope for this tutorial.
-I will briefly mention a few in this section, along with links to learn more.
+This tutorial will briefly mention a few in this section, along with links to learn more.

-Using user data in our application
+Using user data in your application

-In the previous section of the tutorial, we made a request to Auth0’s
+In the previous section of the tutorial, you made a request to Auth0’s

-/userinfo endpoint, which provides information such as name and email address for use in our application.
-Using Workers’ HTML Rewriter, we can embed the
+/userinfo endpoint, which provides information such as name and email address for use in your application.
+Using Workers’ HTML Rewriter

-userInfo object that we’ve received from Auth0 directly into our site, by creating an instance of the
+userInfo object that you received from Auth0 directly into your site by creating an instance of the

-HTMLRewriter class, and attaching a handler
+HTMLRewriter class and attaching a

-hydrateState to any found
+hydrateState handler to any found

 head tags that pass through the rewriter.
 The